 Pallan PS, Greene EM, Jicman PA, Pandey RK, Manoharan M, Rozners E, Egli M.; Unexpected origins of the enhanced pairing affinity of 2'-fluoro-modified RNA.
 Nucleic Acids Res.
 (2011) 39 p.3482-95.
 [PMC]

-Bio-Synthesis provides a full spectrum of high quality custom oligo modification services by direct solid-phase chemical synthesis or enzyme-assisted approaches to obtain artificially modified oligonucleotides containing backbone, base, sugar and internucleotidic linkages.
-Bio-Synthesis specialize in complex oligonucleotide modifications using phosphodiester backbone, purine and pyrimidine heterocyclic bases, and sugar modified nucleotides such as our patented 3rd generation Bridged Nucleic Acids.
+Bio-Synthesis provides a full spectrum of high-quality custom oligo modification services by direct solid-phase chemical synthesis or enzyme-assisted approaches to obtain artificially modified oligonucleotides containing backbone, base, sugar, and internucleotide linkages.
+Bio-Synthesis specializes in synthesizing complex modified oligonucleotides using phosphodiester backbone, purine, pyrimidine heterocyclic bases, and sugar modified nucleotides such as our patented 3rd generation Bridged Nucleic Acids.